 - Provide your unconditional support throughout the entire process

-Red River Hospital provides assessments 24 hours a day, 7 days a week, free of charge.
+Red River’s rehab clinic in Wichita Falls, TX provides assessments 24 hours a day, 7 days a week, free of charge.
 These assessments are conducted by a licensed professional and then reviewed by another licensed team member or a supervisor.
 If it is determined that we will be able to fully meet the patient’s needs, one of our physicians will be contacted and the admissions process will begin.
 Our dedicated psychiatric staff and multidisciplinary treatment team provide medical management and various therapies designed to encompass all of the needs of all of our patients.
-We utilize a variety of therapeutic techniques as part of our inpatient program, including the following:
+We utilize a variety of therapeutic techniques as part of our inpatient treatment, including the following:

 Medication management: Medications may be used as part of the treatment process for a meth addiction, especially when the person is suffering from a co-occurring mental illness.
 All patients are seen daily by a psychiatrist in order to ensure that the medications that have been prescribed are working properly and to make any changes that may be necessary.

-Group therapy: Red River’s inpatient programs are group-focused, with a variety of groups being held daily.
+Group therapy: Red River’s inpatient treatment is group-focused, with a variety of groups being held daily.
 Some of the topics that are covered in these groups include effective communication skills, appropriate assertive behavior skills, anger management, conflict resolution, relapse prevention, and medication management.
 On our progressive care unit, additional groups and activities are held in order to assist in reality orientation.

 Family therapy: At Red River, we see each disorder as family disorder because these illnesses not only impact the life of the individual who has the disorder, but the lives of each patient’s family members as well.
 We believe that if the family is not involved, then the changes that are made during the treatment process will not be carried over into the home environment.
 As a result, we encourage family sessions to occur on a regular basis in all units and can be done via telephone if necessary.
 On our child and adolescent unit, at least one family session is required prior to the patient’s discharge.